On termination of flips and exceptionally non-canonical singularities: On termination of flips

 \subsection{Proofs of Theorems \ref{thm: enc and tof} and \ref{thm: enc and tof dim 4}}

-We need the following auxiliary lemma for induction proposal. \begin{lem} Let $d\geq 2$ be a positive integer.
-We have the following. \begin{enumerate} \item The ACC for (global) mlds for enc pairs with finite coefficients in dimension $d$ implies the the ACC for (global) mlds for enc pairs with finite coefficients in dimension $\leq d$. \item The termination of $\mathbb Q$-factorial terminal (resp. klt, lc) flips in dimension $d$ implies the termination of $\mathbb Q$-factorial terminal (resp. klt, lc) flips in dimension $\leq d$. \end{enumerate} \end{lem}
+We need the following auxiliary lemma for induction purposes. \begin{lem} Let $d\ge 2$ be a positive integer.
+We have the following. \begin{enumerate} \item The ACC for (global) mlds of enc pairs with finite coefficients in dimension $d$ implies the ACC for (global) mlds of enc pairs with finite coefficients in dimension $\le d$. \item The termination of $\mathbb Q$-factorial terminal (resp. klt, lc) flips in dimension $d$ implies the termination of $\mathbb Q$-factorial terminal (resp. klt, lc) flips in dimension $\le d$. \end{enumerate} \end{lem}